Harry de Leyer

 Although the pair moonlighted as showjumping champions impressively they kept their day jobs.
 Snowman as a lesson horse for the children and de Leyer as a riding instructor.

 According to de Leyer, the day he met Snowman was the luckiest day of his life.

-Letts says de Leyer, who is now in his early-eighties, can still be found training horses and teaching riding lessons at his Nederland Farms, located in Virginia.
+Letts says de Leyer, who is now in his early 80s is still training horses and teaching riding lessons at his Nederland Farms, located in Virginia.
 “He is a remarkable man with a legendary impact on so many.”